 Similar to other seaweed crops globally, the early success of open water Kappahycus (sensu lato) cultivation in the developing countries has mostly relied on the vegetative propagation, via cuttings, of a relatively small genetic stock.
 Little innovation has been applied and after 40 years, problems such as loss of strain vigour, decrease in biomass, susceptibility to disease outbreaks and epiphyte infestations, in part worsened by climate change, have led to decreased growth performance and carrageenan quality (yield, gel strength and molecular weight).
 To underpin crop improvement, it is necessary to intensify early efforts towards the characterisation of the seaweed bioresource.
 In parallel, SAMS, notably via GlobalSeaweed, has been pioneering new non-invasive methods for cost-effective algal phenotyping, strain selection, and crop improvement.
 This WP initiates a holistic strategy towards sustainable crop improvement, starting from the initial identification of existing genetic resources, to the establishment of seedbanks to supply farmers with healthy and high performing stock, and the test of new strains for resistance to abiotic and biotic stresses.

-Contributors: Shaxson (ODI, lead), Stentiford (Cefas), Cottier-Cook (SAMS), Post-doctoral researchers from ODI, developing country partners from the Philippines (Hurtado (SEAFDEC)), Tanzania (Msuya (IMS-UDSM)) and Indonesia (Gerung (FoFaMS)), plus an Early Career Researcher from each of these countries.
+Contributors: Shaxson (ODI, lead), Stentiford (Cefas), Cottier-Cook (SAMS), post-doctoral researchers from ODI, and developing country partner leaders and early career researchers from the Philippines, Malaysia and Tanzania.

 Q4: How do different approaches to risk management, gender issues and national and international policies contribute to poverty-reducing economic growth and resilience in seaweed producing DAC-list countries?